-This stunning Gothic mansion in the Lake District is the perfect place to escape from the rat race.
-Six of the hotel’s rooms are dog-friendly and upon arrival, your furry friend will be made welcome with two dog bowls, a bed and some tasty treats.
+The stunning Gothic Forest Side mansion in the Lake District is the perfect place to escape from the rat race.
+Six of the hotel’s rooms are dog-friendly, and upon arrival your furry friend will be made welcome with two dog bowls, a bed and some tasty treats.

-Once settled in, you can embark from your secluded base out into the picturesque environs or enjoy some of chef Kevin Tickle’s Michelin-starred food.
+Once settled into your secluded base, you can explore the stunning surrounding countryside, or enjoy some of chef Kevin Tickle’s Michelin-starred food.

-If you’re looking for dog-friendly holiday cottages that will also help maintain and restore some of the UK’s most beautiful buildings and landscapes, then National Trust cottages are a must.
+If you’re looking for a dog-friendly holiday that will also help maintain and restore some of the UK’s most beautiful buildings and landscapes, then National Trust Holiday Cottages are a must.

 Dog-friendly caravan parks aren’t exactly hard to find in the UK but Blue Hills takes it to another level.
-It was the Kennel Club’s Be Dog Friendly pick for Best Dog-Friendly Caravanning & Campsite in both 2015 and 2016.
+It was the Kennel Club’s Be Dog Friendly pick for Best Dog-Friendly Caravanning & Campsite in 2015, 2016 and 2017.

 Located on the St Agnes Heritage Coast in Cornwall, Blue Hills is a perfect base for exploring this World Heritage Site, offering all the amenities and activities a caravaner/camper with a dog could want.

-Widget’s Farm’s main business is dog training, behaviour and daycare, but their ace in the hole is their pod, secluded in its own meadow, surrounded by a fence high enough to stop your dog going for walkies on its own steam and with the kind of attention to detail that puts the glam in glamping.
+Widget’s Farm’s main business is dog training, behaviour and daycare, but their ace in the hole is their pod - it's secluded in its own meadow, surrounded by a fence high enough to stop your dog going for walkies on its own, and with the kind of attention to detail that puts the “glam” in glamping.

 Five minutes’ walk away is the dog-friendly Bell Pub and it’s only a 25-minute drive out of Bath.

-It’s another Kennel Club winner, this time for Best Hotel/Place to Stay, a further stamp of approval that this is somewhere your canine friend will love as much as you do.
+It’s another Kennel Club winner, this time for Best Hotel/Place to Stay 2016, a further stamp of approval that this is somewhere your canine friend will love as much as you do.

-Kelso is just north of Northumberland National Park and has a wealth of dog-friendly hotels, including the stunning Roxburghe Hotel & Golf Course and The Old Priory.
+Just across the Scottish border is Kelso, the Kennel Club’s most dog-friendly town in the UK 2016.
+It’s just north of Northumberland National Park, has a wealth of dog-friendly hotels, including the stunning Roxburghe Hotel & Golf Course and The Old Priory.